Gavin1937/MoonRegistration/BUILDING.md

 ## Build System

-This project uses CMake as its build system.
+This project uses CMake (version >= 3.11) as its build system.
 You need to [install CMake](https://cgold.readthedocs.io/en/latest/first-step/installation.html) in your system first

 ## Build Using Docker (recommend)